Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 |---|

-| Name | Display name in the sidebar and settings |
+| Name | Display name in the sidebar and in the settings |

-| Slug | Unique technical identifier (e.g. my-dashboard) |
+| Slug | Unique technical identifier (e.g., my-dashboard).
+Used in the URL |

-| Description | Optional description of the app’s purpose |
+| Description | Optional description of the purpose of the App |

-| Provider | Optional: Who created the app |
+| Provider | Optional: Who has created the App |

-| Executor | The code that runs on each invocation (Python, Node.js, or PHP) |
+| Executor | The code that is executed when called (Python, Node.js or PHP) |

-Executor Code
+Executor

-# Simple app: Welcome page
+# Simple App: Welcome page

 print("<h1>Welcome</h1>")